stephenfrank/Taxonomy/README.md

 2. Build links in your tree from entries using page uris from the EE Pages Module
 3. Or enter a url override to build nodes in your tree that link to anywhere you like

-The module comes bundled with a fieldtype to allow publishers to insert menu items directly from the publish page.
+The module comes bundled with a field-type to allow publishers to insert menu items directly from the publish page.

 Taxonomy allows you to create as many trees as you need to handle multiple menus.